sysopcorner/docs/README.md

 http://oneops.com/index.html  - OneOps enables continuous lifecycle management of complex, business-critical application workloads on any cloud-based infrastructure.
 Made by Walmart

+http://fabric8.io/ - Fabric8 is an integrated open source DevOps and Integration Platform which works out of the box on any Kubernetes or OpenShift environment and provides Continuous Delivery, Management, ChatOps and a Chaos Monkey. by RedHat

 ## Machine learning

 https://siftscience.com/